 The Andermatt-Sedrun and Disentis ski resorts are linked by the Sport Train and the Cuolm da Vi gondola.
 The trip from the Dieni railway station in the Andermatt-Sedrun ski resort to the Sedrun railway station in the Disentis ski resort takes just five minutes.
-The train trip is included in the ski pass.

 Central Switzerland’s largest ski area features 180 kilometres of pistes in all degrees of difficulty.
 Blue pistes are particularly suited to beginners.
 They aren’t as steep and offer unhurried descents.
 Red pistes have an incline of at most 40 degrees, with an intermediate degree of difficulty.
 The difficult black pistes are designed for top skiers.
 They are steep and require excellent technical skills.

 For freeriders, there are also 16.5 kilometres of yellow pistes.
 These are deep-powder trails.
 These slopes are protected against avalanches, but they are not groomed or patrolled.
 For reasons of safety, only those with sufficient experience and the right gear should ski in deep-powder snow.